stanleychris2/home/_posts/2016-04-08-income-obesity.markdown

 #### Income: Calories
 ![My helpful screenshot](http://stanleychris2.github.io/home/resources/g_calorie.png)

-While it's interesting to know that non-alcoholic beverages have the biggest difference For nearly every food type, low income people on average consume more
+It's interesting to know that non-alcoholic and alcoholic beverages are responsible for the biggest mean difference between high income and low income consumption, below lets look at BMI to see if there is a similar relationship between high BMI and the population.

+It's also interesting to find that lower income individuals are consuming more than those of higher income on nearly every food dimension.
+I wonder about the science behind the cost of food, does cheaper food = higher calorie food?

 ### BMI